1,000+ Opportunities

 Quantum Differential Spectroscopy: Mapping Entanglement in Solids University of California, San Diego Spin-Photon Interfaces in Molecular Silicon Clusters University of California, Riverside Applied Physics and Applied Mathematics Quantum Sensing from Within: Optical Defects as Internal Probes of Correlation Indiana University Bloomington University of Illinois at Urbana-Champaign University of California, Irvine University of California, San Diego Quantum Entanglement of Skyrmion-Antiskyrmion Pairs Electrical and Computer Engineering University of Massachusetts Boston Terahertz Quantum Interconnects Via Reconfigurable Ferron Networks School of Engineering of Matter, Transport and Energy Materials Science and Engineering North Carolina State University Visualizing Entanglement of Fractional Excitations with Scanning Charge-Noise Spectroscopy Loss of Photonic Entanglement: A Novel Probe of Classical and Quantum Spin Dynamics in Materials Physics / Cybersecurity Institute University of Maryland, Baltimore County University of California, Berkeley Chemistry/Princeton Materials Institute 2025 Scialog QMI Conference Booklet

-Based on current listing details, eligibility includes: Early career faculty (first year through recently post-tenure) in physics, chemistry, materials science, computer science, engineering and related fields Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Early career faculty (first year through recently post-tenure) in physics, chemistry, materials science, computer science, engineering and related fields.
+Confirm the full requirements in the official notice before applying.